IBMStreams/streamsx.documentation/docs/4.1/governance/governance-quickstart.markdown

 ### Recompile applications
 In order for operators to register flow information for lineage  compiler.
-IF you submit an application without recompiling the application will register but there will not be any flow information recorded.
+If you submit an application without recompiling the application will register but there will not be any flow information recorded.

 #### Operators supporting governance
 The following operators regsiter flow information for lineage: